Cubane

 Please refer to section Modules and Extensions for more information about Cubane’s extension system.

-The extension is simply derived from object
+The extension is simply derived from object and then overrides methods as required:

 class MyNavigationExtension(object):